arcus/education_modules/genomics_tools_and_methods/genomics_tools_and_methods.md

 A lot of genomics analysis is done using command-line tools for three reasons:

-1) you will often be working with a large number of files, and working through the command-line rather than through a graphical user interface (GUI) allows you to automate repetitive tasks,
+1. you will often be working with a large number of files, and working through the command-line rather than through a graphical user interface (GUI) allows you to **automate** repetitive tasks
-2) you will often need more compute power than is available on your personal computer, and connecting to and interacting with remote computers requires a command-line interface, and
+2. you will often need more compute power than is available on your personal computer, and connecting to and interacting with **remote** computers requires a command-line interface
-3) you will often need to customize your analyses, and command-line tools often enable more customization than the corresponding GUI tools (if in fact a GUI tool even exists).
+3. you will often need to **customize** your analyses, and command-line tools often enable more customization than the corresponding GUI tools (if in fact a GUI tool even exists)

 Before starting this lesson, you should have tried using the bash shell to interact with your computer through a command line interface.
 Now you will be applying this knowledge to carry out a common genomics workflow - identifying variants among sequencing samples taken from multiple individuals within a population.

 We will be starting with a set of sequenced reads (.fastq files), performing some quality control steps, aligning those reads to a reference genome, and ending by identifying and visualizing variations among these samples.

 ## The data